mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM Library for .NET.

-RepoDb provides certain features of both “micro-ORMs” and “macro-ORMs”.
-It helps the developer to simplify the “switchover” of when to use the “basic” and “advance” operations during the development.
+RepoDb is an ORM that bridge the gaps between micro-ORMs and macro-ORMs.
+It helps the developer to simplify the switch-over of when to use the “basic” and “advance” operations during the development.

-All [operations](https://github.com/mikependon/RepoDb#operations) were implemented as extended methods of the *IDbConnection* object.
-Once you hold the opened-state of your database connection object, you can then do all the activities you would like to do with your database through those extended methods.
+Basically, all [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
+As long as the database connection is open, the developers can do all the activities towards the database.

 ### Why use RepoDb?
 Your benefits!

-- *Easy* installation, only takes few seconds.
+- *Easy* installation!
+It only takes few seconds and can then be used right-away.
 - No controlled layer like *DbContext*, those make the developers *speed-up* the usability.
-- Calls to *Fluent* and *Raw-SQL* methods is just a *dot* away.
+- Calls to *Fluent* and *Raw-SQL* method is just a *dot* away.
 - *Repository* implementation becomes more *simpler* by leveraging the built-in repositories.
 - Can work *without* the models; everything can be *dynamics*.
 - Ease of pain when working with *large* data sets.